drogue-iot/rfcs/active/0007-cloud-events-mapping-to-coap.md

 ## Motivation

-Since CoAP doesn't have the concept of a "header" like in other protocols, they allow us to use "options".
-These options are represented by numbers ranging from 0-65536, with some options having resrved definitions in the CoAP spec.
+CoAP uses [Options](https://datatracker.ietf.org/doc/html/rfc7252#section-5.4) instead of the traditional headers we see in other protocols.
+These options are represented by option numbers ranging from 0-65536, with some options numbers having reserved definitions in the [CoAP specification](https://datatracker.ietf.org/doc/html/rfc7252).

-With this document we want to associate certain options to Cloud Event fields (usage defined by [this RFC](https://github.com/pranav-bhatt/rfcs/blob/main/active/0003-cloud-events-mapping.md)).
+This document aims to associate specific options to Cloud Event fields (usage defined by [this RFC](https://github.com/pranav-bhatt/rfcs/blob/main/active/0003-cloud-events-mapping.md)).

 ## Glossary